thinktandem/tandem/site/blog/2020-06-30-drupal-7-end-of-life-and-your-options.md

 ---
 title: "Drupal 7 End of Life and Your Options"
 tags:
   - support
   - drupal
+  - strategy
+  - business
   - alecr
 author: "Alec Reynolds"
 date: "2020-06-30"
 summary: "A guide to Drupal 7 end of life and your options."